-I received my Masters in Counseling Psychology from City University of Seattle in 2006, and have been practicing therapy professionally in Seattle and the Eastside for over 16 years.
+I received my master’s in Counseling Psychology from City University of Seattle in 2006, and have been practicing therapy professionally in Seattle and the Eastside for over 17 years.
 I spent five years as a case manager and therapist in a community mental health center, where I primarily worked with older adults and immigrants in a fast-paced, multicultural setting.
 For the past several years I have run my own private practice, counseling clients for a variety of issues – from depression and anxiety to trauma and abuse recovery.
-I am trained to use EMDR (eye movement desensitization and reprocessing) therapy, and am a member of the international association, EMDRIA.
-I also have been certified in sex addiction therapy, and use the task-based model of therapy to work with addicts.
-I work with both the addicts and their partners, but I prefer working with partners as they deal with trauma and recovery.
+I am trained to use EMDR (Eye Movement Desensitization and Reprocessing) therapy, and am a member of the international association, EMDRIA.
+I also have been certified in sex addiction therapy, and use the task-based model of therapy to work with addicts, and am a member of IITAP (International Institute for Trauma and Addiction Professionals).
+Although I work with both the addicts and their partners, I prefer working with partners as they deal with the trauma of discovery and recovery.

 I have been married to my second husband for over 43 years and together we have raised two kids in a blended family.
 We are now blessed with two grandsons.
 I love to discover new ways to help people and am always eager to read new therapeutic studies and approaches.